pip-services/pip-services-docs/content/en/golang/kafka/connect/kafka_connection.md

 ---

 ### Description
+KafkaConnection is used to create Kafka connections using the default driver.

+**Important points**
 By defining a connection and sharing it through multiple message queues you can reduce the number of used database connections.